This post may contain affiliate links.

 Staying on Koh Lanta – An Lovely Island Off the West Coast

-The consensus is that it’s the extra step of having to get the ferry from either Phuket, Krabi or a transfer with ferry from the Krabi Airport – a trip that can take a couple of hours.
+The consensus is that it’s the extra step of having to get the ferry from either Phuket or Krabi, or a transfer with ferry from the Krabi Airport – a trip that can take a couple of hours.

-I’m so glad I finally made the trip.
+I’m so glad we finally made the trip.
 The beaches are amazing, with soft sand and clear water, the island is lush and hilly and the vibe is relaxed.

 There are two 5-star hotels on Koh Lanta, and my husband and I stayed in them both.
 Then we extended our trip and stayed at both hotels all over again.